 When I asked my baking buddy Donna over to make pizzelle, our intention was not to make cookies for Valentine's Day.
 It was mostly to experiment with the new Pizzelle Maker I had wanted for years and finally ended up purchasing for myself since, you know, my Christmas Wish List failed to come through for me.
 I bought a CucinaPro Piccolo Pizzelle Baker which makes (4) 3-1/4" pizzelle at a time.

 I am a writer of Children's and Young Adult books.
 I received my MFA in Creative Writing for Children and Young Adults from Hamline University in St. Paul, MN, and am an active member of SCBWI.
 I also have my MLS in Library Science with an emphasis on children and happily worked as a Children's Librarian for nearly 20 years.
 One of my favorite activities was reading books aloud to kids, especially to school-aged kids.
 Like the kids, I enjoy having stories read to me, so I listen to many of my books on audio and serve on audio judging committees.

 Another favorite activity is creating fun snacks for library programs, friends, and family.
 I do that a lot and continually search for more ideas.

 I have a cat named Gypsy, who originally belonged to my brother and sister-in-law, and a dog named Ping, which just means he's a combination of a Poodle and a King Charles Spaniel.
 He is also the cutest dog in the world.
 We recently adopted another cat named Bosley from the shelter who has quickly made himself at home.
-I am married and live in Dayton, Ohio.
-This is me with my husband Rod.
+I am married and live in Dayton, Ohio with my husband Rod.